The United Methodist Village Nursing Home Abuse and Neglect Lawyers

 “Recognizing Signs and Symptoms of Abuse/Neglect: To aid in abuse prevention, all staff are to report any signs and symptoms of abuse/neglect to the Administrator immediately.”

 “Should an incident or suspected incident of resident abuse, mistreatment, neglect or injury of unknown source occur, it shall be immediately reported to the Administrator.”

 “Immediate removal of the individual (employee, visitor, or resident) whom the allegation is filed against from additional resident contact until a thorough investigation has been completed.
 If the individual is an employee, he/she will be immediately suspended pending an investigation.”

 Do you suspect that your loved one has suffered injury or harm while living at United Methodist Village?
-If so, call the Illinois nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 today.
+If so, call the Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 today.
 Our law firm fights aggressively on behalf of Lawrence County victims of mistreatment living in long-term facilities including nursing homes in Lawrenceville.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 For years, our attorneys have successfully resolved nursing home abuse cases just like yours.
 Our experience can ensure a positive outcome in your claim for compensation against those that caused your loved one harm.
 We accept every case concerning wrongful death, nursing home abuse, and personal injury through a contingency fee agreement.
 This arrangement will postpone payment of our legal services until after our lawyers have resolved your case through a negotiated settlement or jury trial award.